-In this update of a roundup originally published on January 1, 2009, editors compare six 12-inch stainless-steel skillets.
+In this update of a roundup originally published on January 1, 2009, editors compare six 12-inch stainless-steel skillets, including the All Clad 12-inch Stainless Steel Fry Pan.
 Each pan is evaluated on several cooking tasks and are put through several rigorous tests to gauge durability.

 Nearly 20 frying pans are tested by editors at ConsumerReports.org, both non-stick and uncoated.
 It's clear that they are not fans of uncoated cookware, giving all the pans in that category very poor scores, and no recommendations.

 The All-Clad Stainless Steel 12-Inch Fry Pan with Lid receives more than 425 reviews, earning an overall rating of 4.3 stars out of 5.
 Owners agree that food cooks evenly and browns well.
 They appreciate the added value of the included lid.
 Some complain that food sticks to the pan, but others say that's because there's a learning curve with a stainless steel pan.